duhnnie/LastFM.swift/README.md

 # LastFM.swift

-A library for consuming last.fm API.
+A library for consuming the last.fm API.
 This library covers all services listed in [last.fm API page](https://www.last.fm/api).

 ## Installation